Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Most pet owners are familiar with the burden of choosing and administering flea and tick treatment.
-Fleas and ticks cause huge problems for our pets all year round so it is important to make sure they are properly protected.
+Fleas and ticks cause enormous problems for our pets all year, so it is important to ensure they are properly protected.
 There are so many products on the market, and it can be difficult for owners to know which one to choose.
 Two of the top products used currently are Nexgard and Simparica.
-They are both useful in their own unique ways, but which one is best for your dog?
+They are both useful in unique ways, but which one is best for your dog?
 Here is a vet-written guide to help you decide!

 Both Nexgard and Simparica are products commonly prescribed as parasite treatment for dogs.
 They both work against ticks, fleas, sarcoptic mange, and democratic mange.
-Simparica has the advantage of treating ear mite infestations too.
-They are both administered on a monthly basis.
-The treatment protocol may be altered slightly if using products to treat mites—your vet will be able to advise you on this.
+Simparica also has the advantage of treating ear mite infestations.
+They are both administered every month.
+The treatment protocol may be altered slightly if using products to treat mites—your vet can advise you on this.

 Nexgard contains Afoxolaner and is made by Boeheinger Ingelheim.
-There are other products that have a broader spectrum of activity such as Nexgard Spectra and there is a product that is designed for use in cats, Nexgard Combo.
+Other products have a broader spectrum of activity, such as Nexgard Spectra, and there is a product designed for use in cats, Nexgard Combo.
 Simparica contains Sarolaner and is made by Zoetis.
 A broader spectrum alternative is Simparica Trio.

-The mechanism of action in both drugs is similar, they both use a pesticide from the same Isoxazoline class.
-They both kill parasites by acting to halt the normal functions of the parasites’ nervous system.
-Parasites must have bitten and been feeding from your dog for the product to work effectively.
+The mechanism of action in both drugs is similar.
+They both use a pesticide from the same Isoxazoline class.
+They both kill parasites by halting the normal functions of the parasites’ nervous system.
+For the product to work effectively, parasites must have bitten and been fed by your dog.

 hepper cat paw divider